Introducing the 4 financial statements

 How to read the cash flow statement

-The cash flow statement is read from top to bottom in three sections.
+You can read the cash flow statement from top to bottom in three sections.

 The CFO interacts with various internal and external stakeholders, educating them on the current status of the company and the potential for future growth.